 You’ll learn from:

-- Guided discussions with your group
+- Live Q&A chatroom sessions with your group and tutor

 - The opportunity to share your work and give and receive feedback from fellow writers